Skip to main content

 • The FPS Economy, SMEs, Self-employed and Energy is the federal public service in charge of the economic policy in Belgium.
 The FPS supports the Belgian telecommunication sector in developing and implementing regulations and in stimulating innovation.

 • Wallonia: the Agence du Numérique (AdN) is a limited liability company under public law, in charge of ICT development in Wallonia.
-The Agence du Numérique is in charge of putting into operation the strategy for Digital Wallonia 2019-2024, set up by the Walloon government to fill the gap in digital development -including broadband networks- and help the region in its digital transformation.
+The Agence du Numérique is in charge of putting into operation the strategy for Digital Wallonia 2019-2024, set up by the Walloon government to fill the gap in digital development -including broadband networks- and to help the region in its digital transformation.

 Main aims for broadband development